Careers for college dropouts and non-college graduates

 Employment Outlook: Expected to increase 15% – quicker than average

 Computer numerically controlled machine tool programmer also referred to as “CNC,” is a good job that requires no college.
 In this position, you will be required to create computer programs that control the machining of plastic and metal parts.
-You may also be involved in creating programs that run other tools and equipment that for creating these parts.
+You may also be involved in creating programs that run other tools and equipment for creating these parts.
 This career allows you to work in a variety of fields which include metalworking, aerospace parts, structural metals, screw and bolt manufacturing and more.

 Required Education: While this is technically another cool career without college, you will need some formal schooling.
 There are employers who do offer paid training, but most would like to see you have experience with computer-aided drafting programs, be good at math and have a general knowledge of tools and machines.
 However, if you choose to attend a vocational school, such as Machining Training Simulation, you can earn a certificate in CNC, which you can use as leverage when applying for jobs.